Soviet industry in World War II: Prior to the war

-Joseph Stalin's five year plans hoped to industrialize the Soviet economy and were designed to overcome the weaknesses that had destroyed the Russian economy during the first world war.
-During the first world war the Russian Empire collapsed due to the Russian Revolution as its mobilization had failed.
-It suffered lack of industrial capacity and its peasant farmers withdrew from the market into self sufficiency.
-To combat this, the five year plans created specialized mass production facilities that guaranteed a supply of weapons for the Red Army in the second world war.
-The five year plans converted peasants into only residual claimants on the available food.
+Joseph Stalin's five-year plans hoped to industrialize the Soviet economy and were designed to overcome the weaknesses that had destroyed the Russian economy during the first world war.
+During the first world war, the Russian Empire collapsed due to the Russian Revolution as its mobilization had failed.
+It suffered lack of industrial capacity, and its peasant farmers withdrew from the market into self-sufficiency.
+To combat this, the five-year plans created specialized mass production facilities that guaranteed a supply of weapons for the Red Army in the second world war.
+The five-year plans converted peasants into only residual claimants on the available food.
 This in return ensured that, when and if a war broke out, the soldiers and war workers were fed first in line.

 The resources allocated to the defense industry grew in the late 1930 as tensions rose across Europe.
-Increase in defense spending began even prior to the official start of World War II as defense spending rose from 1937 all the way until the German invasion.
+An increase in defense spending began even prior to the official start of World War II, as defense spending rose from 1937 all the way until the German invasion.
 The nominal budget spending on defense had almost doubled from 1937 until 1940, as it rose all the way from 17% to 33%.
 This meant that there was a corresponding increase in defense spending as a share of the Soviet gross national product.
 The growth was an increase from 8% in 1937 to 17% in 1940.
 In 1940 the specialized defense industry employed around 1.6 million workers and that was out of a total workforce of 14 million.
 There were however, even more millions of employed workers in agriculture, transport and industry that directly supplied the Red Army.
 In The State Planning Committee's plan, a total of nine million workers were working for defense in 1940 and their jobs in industry, agriculture, transport and construction.
 This was around 16% of the entire working population.

+Prior to World War II, Soviet Azerbaijan was one of the world's largest producers of oil, oil products, and petroleum equipment, hugely contributing to the Soviet Union to be ranked next to the United States and Canada in oil production.
+Despite ongoing military actions, Baku remained the main provider of fuels and lubricants, sending 23.5 million tons of oil in the first year of the war alone.
+A total of 75 million tons of oil were transported for military needs throughout World War II.